loopstudio/rails-api-boilerplate/README.md

 ## Notes
 ### Gems
 #### Pagy
-For those endpoints that need pagination, you should add on the controller's method, for example:
+For those endpoints that need pagination, you should add on the controller method, for example:
 ```ruby
 pagy, records = pagy(User.all)
 pagy_headers_merge(pagy)